Bill Okal's opening line is one of the oldest tricks in the close-up magic book: undersell your talent, then dazzle them with your best cards.

 Okal, a self-described "shy kid" from Springville, N.Y., wasn't always so comfortable onstage.
 He met his first group of conjurers in the late 1950s when he hit the wrong elevator button to his community college dorm room floor and "suddenly the door opens to all of these magicians doing tricks."
 He stayed all night.

-In 1961 he put the card tricks on hold and enlisted in the U.S. Army Band Program.
+U.S. Army Band Program.
 An Army pal told him about a magician named Eddie Fechter who owned several bar venues in the Buffalo area.
 "I spent so much time at Eddie's bars, he finally told me I had to either do something or go away," jokes Okal.